Emon526/Expense-Planner/README.md

-Our Calculator app contains single screen and a special feature of saving every equation history.User can clear the history any time they want.
+Our Expense Planner application contains single screen and a special feature of RealTime visualization of Last 7 Days Expences.
+User can delete the  Expense any time they want.

-This is a complete functional calculator app that works on both Android and iOS devices.
-For state management, we use the provider package.
+This is a complete functional application that works on both Android and iOS devices.

 # Expense Planner App Final UI